Here's How Long You Can Keep Turkey in the Fridge — Whether Frozen, Thawed, or Leftover

-Of all the holiday food staples, a festive spread just isn't complete without the star of the show — the beloved turkey.
-Whether you want to barbecue or fry the bird, or go the traditional route with roasting, the recipe options are endless.
+It doesn't matter how many unique side dishes you make, a festive holiday spread just isn't complete without the star of the show: the turkey.
+Whether you want to barbecue or fry the bird or go the traditional route with roasting, the recipe options are endless.
 The only caveat with cooking the holiday staple is that the process takes a lot of time and planning.
-How do you thaw turkey?
 How long does it take to defrost turkey?
-How long can turkey stay in the fridge?
+How do you thaw it?
+And how long can a thawed turkey stay in the fridge?
 Then the cooking questions start — how to prep turkey for roasting, how to get crispy turkey skin, etc.

-Of these questions, some of the most essential are how to thaw turkey and how long thawed turkey can stay in the fridge, because you have to build your cooking schedule around making sure your bird is defrosted early enough for it to get into the oven on time — but not so early that it sits in the fridge for longer than is safe.
+Of these questions, some of the most essential are how to thaw turkey and how long thawed turkey can stay in the fridge.
+You need to build your cooking schedule around making sure your bird is defrosted early enough for it to get into the oven on time — but not so early that it sits in the fridge for longer than is safe.
 Also important is knowing how long cooked turkey can stay in the fridge, so you can plan your post-Thanksgiving leftover bonanza.
-So we gathered Turkey Day tips from Butterball's turkey experts to help you plan your timing, so you can thaw and cook your turkey just right this holiday season.

 To help you time everything right, we gathered turkey tips from Butterball's turkey experts and award-winning nutrition expert Toby Amidor, MS, RD, CDN, FAND, a food-safety consultant and author of "Up Your Veggies: Flexitarian Recipes for the Whole Family".

 How Long Can a Frozen or Thawed Turkey Stay In the Fridge?